noheadx/noheadx.me/content/posts/2025-12-04-good_software_pt1.markdown

 ## Summary
 The definition of “good software” has changed.
 It now contains two incompatible realities: enterprise-grade durability and individual “good enough” disposability.
 Both matter.
 Both have value.
 But they cannot be treated the same.

-Most leadership teams still operate under the old definition, and this gap is now one of the primary reasons organizations create fragile, expensive, and unsustainable systems.
+Most executive teams still operate under the old definition, and this gap is now one of the primary reasons organizations create fragile, expensive, and unsustainable systems.

-In this series, we will examine how leadership behavior, team dynamics, AI-driven development, and organizational incentives shape software quality in 2025.
+In this series, we will examine how management behavior, team dynamics, AI-driven development, and organizational incentives shape software quality in 2025.
 But everything starts with the acknowledgment that “good” is no longer a single category.

 Knowing which one you’re building is the first step toward making the right decisions.